sy77777en/video_annotation_folk/labels_markdown/cam_setup/subject_framing/index.md

 <details>
 <summary><h4> Prompt (Definition)</h4></summary>

-- The video features at least one main subject rather than just a scenery shot.
+- The video includes one or more salient subjects in the frame at any point (e.g., not just scenery or abstract visuals).

 </details>